pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 #### Wildcard subscribe to channels

-Requires Stream Controller add-on (Enable Wildcard Subscribe).
-One-level wildcard only (a.*).
-The * refers to any portion after the dot.
-Grants/revokes respect one-level wildcards; a.b.* or * are treated as literal names if used beyond one level.
+Requires Stream Controller (Enable Wildcard Subscribe).
+Only one level of wildcarding (a.*) is supported.

 ```
 1